 Rayson Choo says writing our thoughts can offer clarity and big ideas.
 When we share these writings, others might learn too.
 It can make us happier by seeing all the good things we’ve done.
 It helps us remember what’s really important in life.
+Reflection can’t simply be accomplished by checking it off a to do list or conveniently coupled with other tasks.

 Just asking ourselves a few simple questions daily can be a game-changer.
 It’s a big help for growing, both in personal and work life.
 In the end, it helps us see the ‘Big Picture’.
-It guides us to new goals and a brighter future.
+Learning and improvement require intentional time in your schedule, and reflection is not just about killing two birds with one stone.

 Enhates Self-Awareness